 “Because laughter is the best medicine.”
 Two crowdfunding organizers used slapstick fun to raise $5,500 to support their aunt, Kathy Gregory, as she battles cancer.
 With each dollar donated, people voted for which organizer should dump gallons of pudding on the other… on video… while in costume as their favorite characters, Joker and Harley Quinn!

-We hope these fun examples help you see how creativity leads to fundraising success.
+We hope these fun examples help you see how creativity can lead to fundraising success.
 Ready to start a fundraiser for someone you know?
 Create Your Free Fundraiser today.
 Discover how crowdfunding works, or get more fundraising ideas on the site.